boostorg/msm/include/boost/msm/backmp11/README.md

 ```

-## New state machine config for defining a root sm
+## New state machine setting for defining a root sm

-The config `root_sm` defines the type of the root state machine of hierarchical state machines.
+The setting `root_sm` defines the type of the root state machine of hierarchical state machines.
 The root sm depicts the uppermost state machine.

 If `using root_sm = RootSm;` is defined in the config, the following API becomes available to access it from within any sub-state machine: